kanidm/webauthn-rs/examples/tide/README.md

-Actix with Webauthn
+Tide with Webauthn
 ===================

-This is an example of using Actix-web as the web server with a webauthn integration.
+This is an example of using tide as the web server with a webauthn integration.

 How to run it:
 --------------

 ```
-cargo run --example actix
+cargo run --example tide
 ```

 Then navigate to "http://localhost:8080/auth" as the server prints out.